Ticketedmoon/reddit-thread-text-analyser/README.md

  - Analyse all posts and comments from today back to a particular time period.

 ### Tech
-- Rabbit or some other queue tech. ✅
+- Rabbit or some other queue tech ✅
-- Kubernetes, multiple pod consumers (Probably overkill but good as a learning outcome).
+- Kubernetes, multiple pod consumers (Probably overkill but good as a learning outcome) ❓
 - AWS DynamoDB ✅
 - Spring-boot ✅
-- Helm charts (Maybe for a learning outcome)
+- Helm charts (Maybe for a learning outcome) ❓
 - Spring-boot actuator ✅
-- Vault (Secret Management)
+- Vault (Secret Management) ❓
-- Test Containers ❓ (Maybe.
-There was some difficulty with `dynalite` containers)
+- Test Containers ❓ (Maybe - there was some difficulty with `dynalite` containers)
-- New Relic or other monitoring tools.
+- New Relic or other monitoring tools ❓
-- Docker. ✅
+- Docker ✅
-- CI/CD
+- CI/CD ✅

 ### Arch: